-For public bodies and local authorities dealing with individuals or sole traders, the PAPDC requires a greater degree of patience when collecting outstanding debts.
-Public bodies and local authorities need to be aware that they have more onerous obligations under the PAPDC due to the requirement to provide much more detailed information to debtors.
+For schools dealing with individuals or sole traders, the PAPDC requires a greater degree of patience when collecting outstanding debts.
+Schools need to be aware that they have more onerous obligations under the PAPDC due to the requirement to provide much more detailed information to debtors.

-Prompt action should be taken when debt arises and this should be reflected in any credit control process you have.
+Prompt action should be taken when debt arises.
 More consideration will be required to evaluate whether it is worthwhile engaging in the process of collecting outstanding debts based on the amount of the debt in comparison with the time and cost dealing with such matters and the resources available.

 If debt arises, every effort should be made to resolve matters without the need for proceedings.
 There is a very clear message under the PAPDC that litigation should be a last resort.
-If proceedings are necessary the PAPDC should be complied with prior to issuing court proceedings as the court will expect this of both parties.
+If proceedings are necessary, the PAPDC should be complied with prior to issuing court proceedings as the court will expect this of both parties.